ceaucari/drupal-apiNG/README.md

 This way we can have a html--mypage.tpl.php to be able to add the directive  only to the pages where the block will be displayed.

-### 3. Add your accounts details on social-wall.tpl.php
+### 3. Add your accounts
+ Specify your accounts details on social-wall.tpl.php

-### 4. Create access tokens for your accounts and replace contents on aping/aping-config.js as specified [here](https://aping.readme.io/docs/configuration)
+### 4. Create access tokens
+Some accounts require tokens, and they need to be specified in aping/aping-config.js more details about it [here](https://aping.readme.io/docs/configuration)

 ### 5. Hide your keys
 After adding your keys in aping-config.js remember to obfuscate the file with a tool like [this](https://javascriptobfuscator.com/Javascript-Obfuscator.aspx)

 ### 6. Enable the block
+Place the "apiNG Social Wall" block in any region to make it visible.

 ---